Venting a Skillion Steel Roof

-A well insulated area by any standard…..nevertheless…. toward the end of every winter season the white ceiling tiles showed signs of discoloration due to water presence.
+A well insulated area by any standard…..nevertheless…. toward the end of every winter season the white ceiling tiles showed signs of discoloration due to presence of moisture

-No matter what means were employed the only one that worked, was when the roof was removed and foil was placed in direct contact with the underside of the roofing material….a simple foil vapour membrane.
+No matter what means were employed the only one remedy worked, when the roof was removed and foil was placed in direct contact with the underside of the roofing material….a simple foil vapour membrane.

 In roof ventilation, and or with any situation, treating the symptom is never as successful as stopping the problem.

-Whether insulation is used or not the foil membrane against the steel roofing is critical.
+Whether insulation is used or not, the foil membrane, insulated or not, against the underside of the steel roofing is critical.